Table of Contents

 Wrap a rope around the arch of the foot.
 Then wrap it along the outside of the ankle.
 Consequently, assisting your stretch will turn the toe out.
 You’ll feel it as it targets the outside hamstring behind the knee.

-This other post has ten tips to improve your stretching by adopting the active isolated principles..
+This other post has ten tips to improve your stretching by adopting active-isolated principles.

 Single Leg Deadlift – Even Better!